Thunder in the Glens

+And hence, Thunder in the Glens or, as it was subtitled then, "The Sturgis of the North" was born.

 The rally on the Saturday consists of an organised ride from Aviemore through the Scottish Highlands to Grantown on Spey.

-When the event first started, there were around 200 participants in the rally.
+When the event first started, there were around 500 participants in the rally.
 In 2015, there was over 3000 bikers, and by 2016, it rose to 4000.

 There are over 60 charity stands at the event, as well as opportunities to test bikes and Jeep cars.
 The profits from Thunder go to local charities.

 The event is said to substantially boost the local economy of the town of Aviemore.
 It was suggested the event contributed £15million to the Aviemore economy in 2016.
-Although local residents were initially hesitant about the event, nervous the bikers would be similar to those depicted in films such as The Wild One, the bikers are now welcomed into the town every year.
+Although local residents were initially hesitant about the event, nervous the bikers would be similar to those depicted in films such as The Wild One, the bikers are now welcomed into the town every year.Video created in 2003 to celebrate the first five years of Thunder in the Glens.
+Dedicated here to the memory of Norrie Brown, the original creator, who sadly passed some years ago, video guru when everyone else was just playing at it and one of the nicest guys ever to grace this planet.....

-In 2016, Thunder in the Glens celebrated its 20th anniversary.
+In 2017, Thunder in the Glens celebrated its 20th anniversary and in 2025 shows no sign of stopping any time soon.